FailAcademy/learning/web-dev-foundation/_slides/05-deploy/02-hosting-slides.md

 You can a custom domain for your GitHub pages too by following [these instructions to configure your DNS](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/).

 ---

+# Exercise 1

+In this exercise, you're going to purchase a domain name, and configure it's A record to point to your final project website.

+---
 template: inverse

 # Using FTP